Milan

 The complete guide to Milan

-Why Milan deserves the detour for a palace stay
+Why Milan deserves a detour for a palace stay

 Milan is not Rome.
-Here, no ancient ruins or baroque fountains at every street corner.
+Here, no ancient ruins or baroque fountains on every street corner.
 The Lombard capital plays a different tune: that of design, fashion and a contemporary elegance that owns its industrial DNA.
-The Milanese palaces occupy 18th-century palazzi transformed into design addresses (Mandarin Oriental), 15th-century Franciscan convents (Four Seasons) or jeweller's creations signed Bvlgari.
+Milan's palaces occupy 18th-century palazzos turned into design addresses (Mandarin Oriental), 15th-century Franciscan convents (Four Seasons) or jeweller's creations signed Bvlgari.
 We come here for the Scala, the Duomo, the Quadrilatero della Moda and this unique ability to marry heritage and avant-garde.

-The Milanese 5-star hotels stand out for their urban spas (the Palazzo Parigi boasts one of Italy's largest), their gastronomic tables (often starred) and their immediate proximity to the great centres of creation.
-Casa Cipriani Milano facing the Giardini Pubblici, Portrait Milano in a palazzo in the Quadrilatero, Bvlgari Hotel in its private 4000 m² garden: each address cultivates its territory and style.
+Milan's 5-star hotels stand out for their urban spas (the Palazzo Parigi boasts one of Italy's largest), their gastronomic tables (often starred) and their immediate proximity to the great centres of creation.
+Casa Cipriani Milano facing the Giardini Pubblici, Portrait Milano in a Quadrilatero palazzo, Bvlgari Hotel in its private 4000 m² garden: each address cultivates its territory and style.
 The competition is fierce, the standards high, and repeat travellers forgive no missteps.

 What strikes us in Milan is the discretion.
 No flashy signs, no liveried valets in gold.
 Luxury is lived quietly, between an aperitivo at the hotel bar, a spa session and dinner in a neighbourhood trattoria recommended by the concierge.
 We are far from the bling: here, elegance is whispered ✨